-togetherinthisdream asked: Your jazz illustrations are to die for!
+togetherinthisdream said: Your jazz illustrations are to die for!
 I abso-fucking-lutely love them, and I love that you're doing them.
 Really glad someone is doing jazz that beautiful service, I think you've inspired me to, as well. :)<3

 Thank you very much!
 Although I wouldn’t think of it as doing jazz a “service” so much.
 Especially since I’m selling prints :$